xapp-ai/documentation/docs/studio/opportunity-alerts.md

 :::

-Live Take Over (with Opportunity Alerts) are a way for members of your organization to view a chat and optionally take over from the assistant.
+Opportunity Alerts with Live Take Over are a way for members of your organization to view a chat and optionally take over from the assistant.

 Opportunity Alerts are the configurable notification sent to your phone or email that let you know a conversation has started or some other key event has been reached.